395t/review-assignments/_summaries/jaegle2021perceiverio_2.md

 ![perceiverio](jaegle2021perceiverio_2d.png)

 Other variants discussed were to finetune the size of the latent space specific to the task, allow for generative models, and provide more robustness to adversarial attacks.
-However, the author did not explicitly address these within this paper.
+However, the author did not implement or test these within this paper.

 ## TL;DR